KittyGiraudel/site/_posts/2020-12-07-a11y-advent-page-title-in-spa.md

 </body>
 ```

 And our unflavoured JavaScript.
-Note that this is no specific framework—it’s just a made-up API to illustrate the concept.
+Note that this is no specific framework — it’s just a made-up API to illustrate the concept.

 ```js
 const titleHandler = document.querySelector('body > p')